 A B2B2C is a particular kind of business model where a company, rather than accessing the consumer market directly, it does that via another business.
 Yet the final consumers will recognize the brand or the service provided by the B2B2C.
 The company offering the service might gain direct access to consumers over time.

 B2B2C in a nutshell

-That second business will allow the first business to gain access to its consumers, have its brand recognized and over time expands the overall consumers base.
+That second business will allow the first business to gain access to its consumers, have its brand recognized, and over time expands the overall consumer base.

 Now the question is why an intermediary business would become the link with its consumers for the B2B2C business?

 Did you know Google was a B2B2C?

 At the time, AOL was a tech giant, while Google was still in its infancy.

 While the search engine from Mountain View was snowballing, it still missed the first-scaler advantage that would have given it the dominance of the search industry.